johnridesabike/bikewalklife/posts/2022/01/bicycle-infrastructure-manuals.md

   alt: ''
   caption: ''
 external_link: https://bicycleinfrastructuremanuals.com/
+excerpt: >
+  Bicycle Infrastructure Manuals is a website that hosts documents about (as you may guess) bicycle infrastructure from around the world.

 ---
 Bicycle Infrastructure Manuals is a website that hosts documents about (as you may guess) bicycle infrastructure from around the world.